-\textbf{In-context RL:} As opposed to gradient-based RL, in-context RL does not train the model directly but guides the model with contexts (e.g., instruction or few-shot examples).
-Yao et al.~\citep{yao2023react} proposed ReAct, in which the LLMs are guided to generate tractable thought traces for solving the problem.
+\textbf{In-context RL:} As opposed to gradient-based RL, in-context RL does not train the model directly, but guides the model with contexts (e.g., instruction or few-shot examples).
+Yao et al.~\cite{yao2023react} proposed ReAct, in which LLMs are guided to generate tractable thought traces to solve the problem.
 ReAct is an open-loop approach because there is no feedback involved.
-Building upon ReAct, Shinn et al.~\citep{shinn2024reflexion} proposed Reflexion as a closed-loop solution, in which the reflection on the past episode is generated by the LLMs and used as part of the context for the next episode.
-Another work, ADaPT~\citep{prasad2023adapt}, also adopts the open-loop design and generates a plan to decompose a task into smaller sub-tasks at the beginning of execution.
-Besides, ADaPT employs a task completion heuristic to determine if a task is achievable.
+Building upon ReAct, Shinn et al.~\cite{shinn2024reflexion} proposed Reflexion as a closed-loop solution, in which the reflection on the past episode is generated by the LLMs and used as part of the context for the next episode.
+Another work, ADaPT~\cite{prasad2023adapt}, also adopts the open-loop design and generates a plan to decompose a task into smaller sub-tasks at the beginning of execution.
+In addition, ADaPT employs a task completion heuristic to determine whether a task is achievable.
 If not, they will break the task again into smaller sub-tasks.
-Brook et al.~\citep{brooks2024large} proposed model-based in-context learning to implement policy iteration without training the parameters of the LLM.
+Brook et al.~\cite{brooks2024large} proposed model-based in-context learning to implement policy iteration without training the LLM parameters.
 The LLMs are used to predict the next state given the current state and action and are also used as the action value function.
-Hao et al.~\citep{hao2023reasoning} proposed RAP, where they regard the LLM as the world model and the decision-maker with a reasoning tree as the backbone.
-Murthy et al.~\citep{murthy2023rex} proposed REX, in which a Monte Carlo tree is used as the backbone to guide the agent's exploration combined with Upper Confidence Bound~(UCB) to balance exploration and exploitation.
-Zhao et al. proposed ExpeL~\citep{zhao2024expel}, which first collects a few episodes of trajectories and uses them to generate a set of rules as insights to guide future executions.
-Among these methods, ADaPT also introduces task decomposition; however, they decompose the task at the beginning of the task and if the plan is wrong, the execution will fail.
-As opposed to their method, HCRL generates goals on the fly, leaving room for goal correction if the previous goal is wrong or the low-level agent fails to execute it.
-Furthermore, another key difference is that ADaPT does not improve the agent's performance over multiple episodes via reflections or other means.
+Hao et al.~\cite{hao2023reasoning} proposed RAP, where they regard the LLM as the world model and the decision-maker with a reasoning tree as the backbone.
+Murthy et al.~\cite{murthy2023rex} proposed REX, in which a Monte Carlo tree is used as the backbone to guide agent exploration combined with Upper Confidence Bound~(UCB) to balance exploration and exploitation.
+Zhao et al. proposed ExpeL~\cite{zhao2024expel}, which first collects a few episodes of trajectories and uses them to generate a set of rules as insights to guide future executions.
+Belkhale et al.~\cite{belkhale2024rt} proposed RT-H, a hierarchical planning framework for robotic manipulation.
+Their framework is closely integrated with the Vision Language Model~(VLM), which first predicts an action in natural language, and then translates this action into robot actions.
+Among these methods, RT-H and ADaPT also adopt a hierarchical structure, but there is no policy improvement after the first episode.